Lessons from pendulums: A design comparison of three lab activities: Introduction

-Rather than presume stability, we expect the dynamics of student thinking can be significantly influenced by how tasks are presented (e.g., \cite{Goodhew_resources_2021, Ford_game_2005, Frank_interactional_2012}), instructor or TA interactions (e.g., \cite{sundstrom_instructing_2023, wu_instructor_2022, Scherr_tainteractions}), intragroup social dynamics (e.g., \cite{conlin_making_2018, zhang_navigating_2021, scherr_student_2009, watkins_positioning_2018}), and practices established in the classroom community (e.g., \cite{appleby_disciplinary_2021, gouvea_motivating_2022}).
-A resource-based perspective does not rule out stability, however.
-The theoretical idea of “resources” is of stable aspects of knowledge that can be active or not, depending on the context.
-Some resources bear on physical mechanism, such as a basic sense that a stronger cause will produce a stronger effect, or that motion “dies away” if there is nothing to sustain it \cite{disessa_1993}.

-Some resources bear on kinds of activities, such as “storytelling” or “theft.”
-These are often referred to as “frames” \cite{tannen1993framing}.
-Our work has documented how student can frame lab as a matter of “jumping through hoops” \cite{phillips_not_2021}, and/or expect that success means confirming a known result \cite{smith_how_2020, descamps_dynamics_2024}.
+Our work in instructional labs has documented how students can frame lab as a matter of “jumping through hoops” \cite{phillips_not_2021}, and/or expect that success means confirming a known result \cite{smith_how_2020, descamps_dynamics_2024}.
 These are laboratory versions of “doing school” \cite{jimenez-aleixandre_doing_2000}: following “cookbook” instructions to arrive at the intended results, the findings expert authorities have determined to be correct.
 Unfortunately, these expectations are often at odds with the practices and values of empirical science.

+The frames highlighted above, and students' framing in general, have profound consequences on the nature and quality of students' participation in labs.
+That is to say, how students frame the lab shapes the ways and extent to which they take up \textit{epistemic agency}. \cite{sundstrom_instructing_2023, descamps_dynamics_2024, phillips_not_2021, kalender_restructuring_2021} Epistemic agency is the prerogative for individuals or groups to participate in “the whole range of components of knowledge building goals, strategies, resources, evaluation of results, and so on” \cite{scardamalia_higher_1991} (p.
+108).
+In our research and in our designs, epistemic agency is central to our understanding of what constitutes productive participation in scientific knowledge construction.